edith2k1/iptables/README.md

 **Turn off the firewall all of them**

-On ubuntu, iptables and ufw are automatically installed so we just need to check their version using these following commands: `iptables –version` or `ufw –version`
+On ubuntu, iptables and ufw are automatically installed so we just need to check their version using these following commands: `iptables --version` or `ufw --version`

 By default, Ubuntu will use ufw so if we want to use iptables, we need to remove the ufw using the following command:

-    sudo apt-get remove ufw –y
+    sudo apt-get remove ufw -y

 **Task 1.
 Configure blocks all traffic to SERVER A via ssh port except IP 192.168.217.1**